-- be an academic staff member or adjunct appointment who has been an HDR supervisor with a continuing or contract position at RMIT, for no less than 0.4 EFT for a minimum of two years at the time of nomination.
-(In the case of a team nomination the majority of the members of the team must meet this condition.)
+- Be an academic staff member who has been an HDR supervisor with a continuing or contract position at RMIT, at no less than 0.4 EFT for a minimum of two years at the time of nomination and with a position end date until the end of 2018.

 Nomination and documentation

 This award is open to all staff who meet the eligibility criteria.
-The nomination process includes self-nomination, or nomination by a peer or staff member (with the nominee’s consent).
-Nominees should submit their nomination and provide supporting statements via this page and must include the following:
+Staff must be nominated by an RMIT academic staff member (with the nominee’s consent).
+Nominations must include the following:

-- a completed nomination form (PDF 650KB 5p) addressing the selection criteria
+- a completed nomination form addressing the selection criteria

 - endorsement from the relevant Dean/Head of School

-- supporting statement (PDF 1.32MB 3p) as listed in the nomination form
+- supporting statement /s as listed in the nomination form

 In considering nominations, the Awards Panel will consider evidence of: